-The District maintains two 300 gallon tanks, one unleaded and one diesel and both are above ground and are in the same location at the Intermediate School.
-The District also has a 3,000 gallon diesel tank at the bus garage.
+The District maintains two 300-gallon tanks, one unleaded and one diesel and both are above ground and are in the same location at the Intermediate School.
+The District also has a 3,000-gallon diesel tank at the High School.
 Access to fuel at the Intermediate School is safeguarded by use of Master Lock and access is limited to grounds personnel, district courier and the Director of Facilities.
+Access to the fuel tank at the High School is limited to Student Transportation of America (STA).

 A manual log is kept in the building and grounds garage and is updated with the date, gallons pumped and initials of the person using fuel depot.
 Also included are fuel tank readings which are taken periodically and reconciled to the log.
 The log is maintained by the building and grounds clerk.
 Refueling generally occurs during business hours.
-The District takes a reading of tank volume before and after refuel.
+The District takes a reading of tank volume before and after re-fuel.